Venturing Outside the Comfort Zone

 The western part of this weaving trip has take me through a variety of landscapes….from the beaches of lovely Santa Cruz to the big cityscape of Oakland and the forested high passes and lakes of the Sierra Nevada range.

-First we learned about different ways to set up warps for wider projects, for example, using multiple swords for creating picking crosses instead of fingers.
+First we tried different ways to set up warps for wider projects, for example, using multiple swords for creating picking crosses instead of fingers.

-Jane is not actually one of the original “firstie-bestie” group but she has put in so much time and effort since her very first Basics class last October, that she was able to fit in perfectly with the skill level of this group.
-She has woven an impressive array of Andean Pebble Weave bands since that class only six months ago.
+Jane is not actually one of the original “firstie-bestie” group but she has put in so much time and effort since her very first time weaving with us, that she was able to fit in perfectly with the skill level of this group.
+She has woven an impressive array of Andean Pebble Weave bands since we met only six months ago.

 Here’s a closer look at the pretty bands and Jane’s basket without the giant cat-head distraction!….